 So, The Simple Formula is ( Total Earnings / Impressions ) * 1000

-As we have stated before, we personally or anybody cannot inform you, which is the very best CPM for you personally as it completely depends on your site content and traffic.
+As we have stated before, we personally or anybody cannot inform you which is the very best CPM for you personally as it entirely depends on your site content and traffic.
 Generally, the top CPM other blog owners actually get between 0$ – 2$’s.

 To earn your own personal living via blogging and Adsense, you have to have a CPM of no less than 1$.
 At this point, let’s analyze the site impression forced to earn 100$ from a CPM of 1$.